emianuelul/Rust-Chip-8-Emulator/README.md

 Personal project done as a way to regain my familiarity with Rust and to prepare for my Bachelor's final project - a GBA Emulator.

+Chip-8 Emulator written 100% in Rust that runs in the browser through WebAssembly.
+Basic React frontend.

+# What I learned
+- Basic idea of how an emulator is written
+- Rust
+- Tried to apply SOLID principles when writing stuff

 # Resources

 - https://tobiasvl.github.io/blog/write-a-chip-8-emulator/#8xy0-set